safesploit/PythonRAT/README.md

 This will produce an SFX archive which looks like an image

 While inspecting the file will reveal it is an executable the file extension _.exe_ is concealed.
-Furthermore, if viewed from the Desktop cannot be differentiated between a 'real' image.
+Furthermore, if viewed from the Desktop the file cannot be differentiated from a 'real' image.

 ![image8](https://user-images.githubusercontent.com/10171446/153618884-601e9a7f-9bda-4fd5-a5a0-9808053160c5.PNG)